KireinaHoro/cluster-deploy/README.md

    - Filesystems: `mkfs.xfs` (for root), `zpool` (for data storage), `xfsrestore` (for unpacking root images)
    - Device discovery: `udevadm`
 - Udev working properly (used to resolve complex drive names for better device identification)

-Plans for releasing a suitable bootable environment exist, but no ETA has been scheduled yet.
-The script is tested to work on a normal CentOS 7.6 system with the required packages installed.

 The tool assumes that the target image to be a systemd-based distribution (`machine-id`) and consist of the following 3 parts: